 There was also a small café called the Coffee Nook, and the Red Fawn was directly across the street from it.
 I found a parking space along the street in front of the bookstore and went inside.

-A thin, attractive woman in her mid-thirties wearing glasses with shoulder-length light brown hair categorized a pile of books on the counter.
+A thin, attractive woman with shoulder-length dark brown hair, in her mid-thirties and wearing glasses categorized a pile of books on the counter.
 She wore a dark blue dress and smiled when she saw me.

 I stopped in the history section, then made my way to the magazine rack near the register counter and perused an issue of Men’s Health.

-“Hi, is there anything I can help you find?” asked the woman from a distance.
+“Hi, is there anything I can help you find?” asked the woman from the counter.